xen-troops/meta-xt-prod-devel-rpi5/README.md

 ## Status

-This is release 0.2.0.
+This is release 0.3.0.
 This release supports the following features:

 * Zephyr operated control domain:
   * xen libraries integration that allows control of the other domains.
   * domd with running OCI containers as Aos services capability.
-* Linux operated driver domain:
+* Linux operated driver domain (DomD):
   * controls hardware;
-  * provides PV backends for the domains.
+  * provides PV backends for the domains;
+  * supports 2-CH CAN HAT;
+  * supports WiFi.
 * rpi_5_domd domain
   * zephyr-based domain built on top of zephyr-blinky sample;
   * GPIO device passedthrough to the domain to control onboard LED;